 In recent decades the area, which is characterized by the presence of unique highly diverse ecosystems and also of endemic and threatened species, has been undergoing an awfully accelerated process of habitat fragmentation and contamination both within and at its borders by a number of combined pressures.
 Among these:

-- the Common Agricultural Policy (CAP), which drove transformation of natural grasslands and semi-natural pastures into agricultural (cereal crops) areas by stone (rock) graining (clearance).
-In this process rocks are crumbled through by mechanical means and are mixed with soil, with the aim of creating a substrate suitable for crops.
-Among the secondary effects, it induces soil erosion and sediment deposition and contamination in aquifer;
+• the Common Agricultural Policy (CAP), which drove transformation of natural grasslands and semi-natural pastures into agricultural (cereal crops) areas by stone (rock) graining (clearance).
+In this process, rocks are crumbled through by mechanical means and are mixed with soil, with the aim of creating a substrate suitable for crops.
+Among the secondary effects, it induces soil erosion, sediment deposition and contamination of the aquifer;

-- the illegal waste and toxic mud dumping on areas subject to conversion from natural to landfills causing heavy metal contamination of soils and aquifer systems;
+• the illegal waste and toxic mud dumping on natural areas converted into illegal landfills, causing heavy metal contamination of soils and aquifer systems;

 Illegal dumping (toxic sludge, special hospital waste, leather waste products, ferrous scraps, etc.) causes water and soil poisoning with serious consequences for the agricultural sector: wide areas become no longer cultivable; high percentages of chrome, copper, zinc and cadmium poison the soil.
 Overall pollution causes a decrease of agricultural yield (dairy products, vegetables, cereals, etc.), a quality decline of Murgia typical products and a field's abandonment.